 Bill Drayton (2012) has been a social entrepreneur since elementary school.
 By high school, he was an NAACP member, engage in and deeply moved by civil rights work.
 Once focused on such a chasm. any entrepreneur would have to ask: “What can I do?”
 At Harvard and Oxford, Bill did ask.
 Fully appreciating how central to significant change (“development”) entrepreneurs are, his answer was the Ashoka idea.
 He was a McKinsey and Company consultant for almost ten year, gaining wide experience serving both public and private clients.
 Bill Drayton received many awards for his achievements, among them the MacArthur Fellowship.

 Jacqueline Novogratz (2012) is the founder and CEO of the Acumen Fund, a nonprofit global venture fund that uses entrepreneurial approaches to solve the problems of poverty.
 Acumen Fund aims to create a world beyond poverty by investing in social enterprises, emerging leaders, and breakthrough ideas.
-Her best-selling memoir The Blue Sweater: Bridging the Gap Between Rich and Poor in an Interconnected World chronicles her quest to understand poverty and challenges reader to grant dignity to the poor and rethink their engagement with the world.
+Her best-selling memoir The Blue Sweater: Bridging the Gap Between Rich and Poor in an Interconnected World chronicles her quest to understand poverty, and challenges readers to grant dignity to the poor and rethink their engagement with the world.

 Billy Parish (2013) dropped out of Yale to cofound the Energy Action Coalition, a national youth organization focused on clean energy and climate solutions.
 He is the founder and president of Oakland, California-based Mosaic, a company that uses crowdsourcing to enable individuals to finance solar projects and receive a return on their investment.
 Billy is the youngest person to receive the honor of an Ashoka Fellowship.
 Ashoka is a global nonprofit association of social entrepreneurs.
 Parish is coauthor of Making Good: Finding Meaning, Money and Community in a Changing World.